abhir4/signal-reconstruct-inuft/README.md

 Given an input image, obtain its 2d Fourier transform, retain the coeffs that fall on a set of radial spokes through the k space center and perform image reconstruction from the partial spectrum.

-Lower sampling ratio implies faster acquisiton, but less data to reconstruct from.
+Lower sampling ratio implies faster acquisition, but less data to reconstruct from.

 ## Methodology